 How do you ensure that nobody has been exploited in your supply chain?

 As well as using our profits to fight human trafficking, we’re also committed to sourcing our coffee from slavery-free supply chains.
 In order to achieve this, we sell a selection of coffees chosen according to their provenance and the efforts made by our partners at Clifton Coffee Roasters, to forge direct trade arrangements with farms across the developing world.
 In most cases, Clifton visit the farms they buy from on sourcing trips to develop the relationship with the producer and ensure the staff are being fairly paid and well treated.
 Coffee, like gold, gas or minerals, is traded as a commodity on the stock market, referred to as the C-Market.
-The current cost of coffee (Jan 2020) on the C-Market is at one of the lowest values of all time, making it cheaper for the big companies, who buy commodity grade coffee, but significantly worse for the farming communities.
-At this price, in many cases, the coffee is being sold at less than its cost of its production and such circumstances lead to an increase in human trafficking and modern day slavery.
-This is why we only source coffee through direct trade arrangements, where a price has been agreed with the farmer themselves.
+The current cost of coffee (Jan 2020) on the C-Market is at one of the lowest values of all time, making it cheaper for the big companies, who buy commodity-grade coffee, but significantly worse for the farming communities.
+At this price, in many cases, the coffee is being sold at less than the cost of its production and such circumstances lead to an increase in human trafficking and modern-day slavery.
+This is why we only source coffee through direct trade arrangements, where a price has been agreed upon with the farmer themselves.
 In some cases, the price we pay the farmer is as much as 30 times higher than others.

 *We stock have one coffee (Colombia Bella Vista De Caf), which is supplied to Clifton by Café Direct, who also have a distinguished reputation for their ethical direct trade sourcing.

 (*Nov 2020) Our El Salvadorian and Panamanian coffee is sourced via our roasting partners Clifton CR and Falcon specialty exporters.
 You can read Falcon's modern slavery statement here.